Service Update – Housing Justice office open September 21st

 Can my landlord raise the rent?

 Due to the COVID-19 health crisis, the Victorian Government has put a temporary ban on rent increases for six months until 29 September 2020.
 New laws also come into effect on 1 July 2020 that limit how often landlords can increase rent.
 For leases starting on or after 19 June 2019, landlords can only increase rent once every 12 months.
 For leases starting before 19 June 2019, landlords can increase rent once every 6 months.

 Can I be evicted if I can’t pay rent?

 From 29 March, the Victorian Government has put a temporarily ban on most evictions.
-For the next 6 months, you cannot be issued with a Notice to Vacate if you are behind on rent due to COVID-19.
+Until 2021, you cannot be issued with a Notice to Vacate if you are behind on rent due to COVID-19.
 If you have received a Notice to Vacate before or after 29 March 2020, please contact us for assistance.

 Housing Justice can help you if you have a VCAT hearing coming up, or if you have missed a VCAT hearing.

 If you have any other legal issues, particularly related to family violence, child protection or parenting arrangements, the Loddon Campaspe Community Legal Centre provides free legal help.
 Phone: (03) 5445 0909 or FREECALL 1800 450 909.